+This is an example of a Sachs Plasma, the top model in the Sachs DI.R.T. range.
+It weighs a terrifying 196g.
 This example has its aluminium parts badly painted with white enamel.
-Mystifyingly, I have seen this on a number of examples - was it a fashion amongst Plasma owners to deface them in this way?
+Mystifyingly, I have seen this on a number of Sachs Plasmas - was it a fashion amongst Plasma owners to deface them in this way?